 Frequently Asked Questions

 We’ve put together some of our most frequently asked questions and answers.
-Keep reading below or download the PDF using the link in the button below!
+Keep reading or download the PDF by clicking the button below.

 Through the Wisconsin Conservation Endowment, the Natural Resources Foundation of Wisconsin provides individuals and organizations who care deeply about our natural resources the opportunity to leave a legacy of sustained support for Wisconsin’s lands, waters, and wildlife.
 Funds can be created to support a favorite conservation organization; a landscape or waterway; threatened or endangered wildlife species; and to support environmental and conservation education.